-AIR-AER1 Where air quality is degraded there is a decreasing trend in concentrations of any discharges to air they create, on Otago's air quality.
+AIR-AER1 Where air quality is degraded there is a decreasing trend in concentrations of PM{10} and $PM{2.5}$.
+AIR-AER2 Otago has an urban form that takes into account the effects of activities, and any discharges to air they create, on Otago's air quality.
+AIR-AER3 Homes have cleaner forms of heating and non-compliant burners are no longer in use.